Facial Asymmetry and Jaw Misalignment Can be Treated Non-surgically

 Braces should only be part of the treatment and are limited to what they can do.
 Sometimes teeth are straightened and placed in the wrong place in the face, this alters the jaw size, tongue space and facial profiles often leading to sunken faces, aging appearance, flattened lips and faces.
 This in turn can sometimes lead to compromised airway space, TMJ pain, and facial pain and worn teeth.
 Cramping the airway space can also lead to forward head posture that can cause neck pain and poor posture.
 This is the chain reaction that begins to unfold.

 In this photo, this young lady had a lower tooth removed and the lower jaw spaces closed with braces, causing this overbite.
 The adjacent photo shows her facial profile with her overbite corrected with her fixed orthotic or jaw repositioning appliance.
 Notice the improved lip composure which also allows her proper lip seal and better breathing as well as her headaches and TMJ pain have been resolved.
-The use of conventional braces or Invisalign will not solve these issues.
+The use of conventional braces or Invsialgin will not solve these issues.

 Overbite causing open lip posture and poor breathing